Time series saliency maps: explaining models across multiple domains: Introduction

+Schröder et al. \cite{schroder2023post, schroder2023latent} demonstrate that time domain saliency can fail when labels depend on latent structure, e.g., frequency content, motivating explanations in an interpretable representation rather than only over time points.
+We build on this insight and treat the explanation domain as a task-dependent design choice: saliency methods should be able to attribute predictions to features in a practitioner-chosen domain, even when the model operates on time points.

+To this end, we introduce \emph{Cross-domain Integrated Gradients}, which produces saliency maps directly in a practitioner-chosen explanation domain, e.g., frequency, sources, trend/seasonality, even when the model operates on time samples.

+This work builds on a growing line of research that seeks explanations in semantically meaningful representations rather than only over time points.
+For example, Virtual Inspection Layers (VIL) transport time-domain attributions to the frequency/time-frequency domain through a transform layer using transform-specific propagation rules \cite{vielhaben2024explainable}.
+MIX computes Integrated Gradients \cite{sundararajan2017axiomatic} in wavelet view space within a multi-view framework \cite{tran2025mix}.

+We take the view that the \emph{explanation domain is part of the interpretability task}: choosing a transform $T$ defines the features $z = T(x)$ that are meaningful to inspect for a given application.
+Building on transformed-coordinate attribution, we provide a transform-agnostic toolbox across multiple decompositions and a principled extension of IG to \emph{complex-valued} transform domains (e.g. Fourier, Complex Cepstrum), with axiomatic guarantees enabling faithful attributions in the chosen domain.
+We validate our method via controlled mechanistic analysis, quantitative faithfulness tests, and real-world case studies, and we release an open-source implementation.
+Table \ref{tab:transform_coverage_matrix} summarizes the transform-domain coverage of representative time-series explanation methods and situates Cross-Domain IG (CDIG) in this landscape.

-In this work, we introduce the following novel contributions: \begin{itemize} \item We propose a generalization of the Integrated Gradients that enables cross-domain explainability for any invertible transformation, including non-linear ones. \item We derive a generalization of the Integrated Gradients for real-valued functions with a complex domain, enabling the generation of frequency-domain saliency maps. \item We demonstrate how different domains allow for a better understanding of model behavior on time-series data. \item We release an open-source Python library, compatible with \texttt{tensorflow} and \texttt{pytorch}, for cross-domain time series explainability: \url{https://github.com/esl-epfl/cross-domain-saliency-maps} The code for reproducing the results of this paper is available here: \url{https://github.com/esl-epfl/cross-domain-saliency-maps-paper}. \end{itemize}
+In this work, we introduce the following contributions: \begin{itemize} \item \textbf{Cross-domain IG framework}.
+We operationalize the transformed-coordinate IG as a unified framework for producing saliency maps \emph{in the chosen explanation domain } and instantiate it across six practically relevant transforms (DFT, STFT, DWT, ICA, STL, and Complex Cepstrum). \item \textbf{Complex-valued IG with guarantees}.
+We derive a generalization of the Integrated Gradients for real-valued functions with a complex domain, enabling principled attributions via complex-valued transforms while preserving IG-style axiomatic properties (e.g., completeness). \item \textbf{Domain choice is consequential}.
+We treat the choice of explanation domain as part of the interpretability task.
+We demonstrate how different domains allow for a better understanding of model behavior on time-series data.
+We also show that different transforms yield different quantitative behavior. \item \textbf{Open-source library}.
+We provide TensorFlow/PyTorch library for cross-domain time series explainability: \url{https://github.com/esl-epfl/cross-domain-saliency-maps}.
+The code for reproducing the results of this paper is available here: \url{https://github.com/esl-epfl/cross-domain-saliency-maps-paper}. \end{itemize}